Melania Trump Takes ‘Be Best’ Campaign To Nashville’s Monroe Carell Jr. Children’s Hospital At Vanderbilt

 — Melania Trump (@FLOTUS) July 25, 2018

-The First Lady also spent time with pediatric patients who were hospitalized with other conditions.
+The first lady also spent time with pediatric patients who were hospitalized with other conditions.
 She spent some time on the floor playing with trains and blowing bubbles with the children.

 Mrs. Trump took time to meet privately with parents of the patients as well and presented gifts of pink, blue, and white fleece blankets with the White House seal on them.

 John Ingram is a prominent donor to Vanderbilt University and serves on their board of trust.
-He expressed the significance of the First Lady’s visit.
+He expressed the significance of the first lady’s visit.

 “It’s (great) any time a First Lady comes to Vanderbilt, and Vanderbilt Children’s Hospital is such an amazing, important asset to our community.
 To have somebody high-profile like that come and put it in the spotlight, it’s only good.
 We live in such a partisan world, but it’s nice to have a First Lady come to Vanderbilt Children’s Hospital and highlight something that’s really a wonderful asset.”